Carromano/My_ETH_Tool_list/Appunti/Ethical-Hacking.md

   - perform SESSION HIJACKING: impersonate a legitimate user and gain unauthorized access to accounts or systems
   - Website defacement: malicious code can be injected to alter the website's appearence

-XSS cann be a stepping stone for more sophisticated attacks, like malware distribution or phishing
+XSS can be a stepping stone for more sophisticated attacks, like malware distribution or phishing

 ### XSS mitigation
 1. input Validation on the server-side in order to sanitize user input before storing/running it